revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

 Angular applications can have multiple components.
-Each component handles a small part of UI.
+Each component handles a small part of the UI.
 These components work together to produce the complete user interface of the application.

 </blockquote>
 </details>